vstinner/vstinner.github.io/content/stable_benchmark_average.rst

 Basically, it looks like a lot of "external factors" have an impact on the exact memory addresses, even if ASRL is disabled and PYTHONHASHSEED is set.
-I started to think how to get get *exactly* the same command line, the same environment (easy), the same current directory (easy), etc. The problem is that it's just not possible to control all external factors (having an effect on the exact memory addresses).
+I started to think how to get *exactly* the same command line, the same environment (easy), the same current directory (easy), etc. The problem is that it's just not possible to control all external factors (having an effect on the exact memory addresses).